-The The ARCC King Student Medal for Excellence in Architectural + Environmental Design Research is named in honor of the late Jonathan King, co-founder and first president of the Architectural Research Centers Consortium (ARCC), this award is given to one student per ARCC member college, school, institute, or unit.
+The ARCC King Student Medal for Excellence in Architectural + Environmental Design Research is named in honor of the late Jonathan King, co-founder and first president of the Architectural Research Centers Consortium (ARCC).
+This award is given to one student per ARCC member college, school, institute, or unit.
 Selection of recipients is at the discretion of the individual member institutions, but is based upon criteria that acknowledge innovation, integrity, and scholarship in architectural and/or environmental design research.

-The ARCC Best Paper/Presentation Award is selected from the papers and presentations at an annual ARCC Architectural Research Conference (either solely under direction of ARCC or as a combined conference with another institution).
-The limited number of papers nominated from the conferences are peer-reviewed by the Board of Directors and special recognition is given to one or more of these papers as the best of the conference.
-In the years when the annual research conference is shared, representatives from both ARCC and the other institution will review the submissions and selected a finalist.
+The ARCC Best Research Paper and Poster Award is selected from presentations at ARCC ‘s annual Conferences (either solely under direction of ARCC or as a combined conference with another institution or organization).
+The limited number of papers and posters are nominated and peer-reviewed by the Board of Directors.
+Special recognition is given to one or more submissions as the best of the conference.
+In years when the annual research conference is shared, representatives from both ARCC and its partner institution or organization will review the submissions and select the finalists.